lionheart/Pushpin/README.md

 <img src="https://img.shields.io/badge/license-GPLv3-blue">

-Pushpin is a beautiful, blazing-fast, and feature-packed [Pinboard](https://pinboard.in) client for iPhone, iPad, and iPod Touch.
+This repo contains the full source code for Pushpin for Pinboard, a beautiful, blazing-fast, and feature-packed [Pinboard](https://pinboard.in) client for iPhone, iPad, and iPod Touch.

+Pushpin was started in 2012 and has been a labor of love for many years.
+It's made some money, but not enough to really warrant active commercial investment, so I figure the best thing to do is to let the community run with it.
+There are tons of little improvements to be made that I haven't had the time for.
+I also haven't been the most active Pinboard user lately.

 Landing page: https://lionheartsw.com/software/pushpin/

-You can also buy Pushpin on the App Store:

 <a href="https://apps.apple.com/us/app/pushpin-for-pinboard/id548052590"><img width="135px" src="https://2017.lionheartsw.com/static/images/appstore.png" /></a>